New geometric aspects of Moser-Trudinger inequalities on Riemannian manifolds: the non-compact case: Statement of main results

 \begin{theorem} Let $(M,g)$ be an $n-$dimensional homogeneous Hadamard manifold $(n\geq 2)$, and let $G$ be a compact connected subgroup of ${\rm Isom}_g(M)$ such that ${\rm Fix}_M(G)=\{x_0\}$ for some $x_0\in M$ and ${\rm Card}(O^x_G)=\infty$ for every $x\in M\setminus \{x_0\}$.
 If $f:[0,\infty)\to \mathbb R$ satisfies hypotheses $(f_0)-(f_3)$, then problem $(\mathcal P)$ has a non-zero, non-negative, $G-$invariant weak solution. \end{theorem}

 \begin{remark}\rm

-(i) The novelty of Theorem \ref{theorem-existence} is twofold.
+(i) A similar result to Theorem \ref{theorem-existence} has been established on $\mathbb R^2$ by de Figueiredo, Miyagaki and Ruf \cite{FMR}.
+The novelty of Theorem \ref{theorem-existence} is twofold.
 First, no restriction is imposed on the boundedness from below of the Ricci curvature on $(M,g)$ as in Yang \cite[Theorem 2.7]{Yang-JFA2012}.
-Second, Theorem \ref{theorem-existence} seems to be the first existence result on non-compact Riemannian manifolds involving exponential terms, by exploring deep features of the isometric group in order to regain some compactness.
+Second, Theorem \ref{theorem-existence} seems to be the first existence result on non-compact Riemannian manifolds involving exponential terms, by exploring deep features of the isometric group in order to overcome some compactness.
 In order to recover the non-compactness of the space (even in the Euclidean case), instead of the left-hand side of $(\mathcal P)$, most of the authors considered operators of the form $u\mapsto -\Delta_{n,g} u + V(x)|u|^{n-2}u$ where $V$ is {\it coercive,} i.e., $V(x)\to \infty$ as $d_g(x_0,x)\to \infty$ for some $x_0\in M$ fixed, see e.g. Adimurthi and Yang \cite{Adimurthi-Yang}, do \'O \cite{doO}, do \'O and Yang \cite{doO-Yang}, Lam and Lu \cite{LamLu}, Yang \cite{Yang-JFA2012}.
-Under this coercivity assumption a Rabinowitz-type argument shows that the weighted Sobolev space $W^{1,n}_V(M)=\{u\in W^{1,n}(M):\int_M V(x)|u|^n{\rm d}v_g<\infty\}$ is compactly embedded into $L^p(M)$, $p\in [n,\infty)$.
+Under this coercivity assumption a Rabinowitz-type argument shows that the weighted Sobolev space $W^{1,n}_V(M)=\{u\in W^{1,n}(M):\displaystyle\int_M V(x)|u|^n{\rm d}v_g<\infty\}$ is compactly embedded into $L^p(M)$, $p\in [n,\infty)$.
 In our case such approach fails.
-However, in order to prove Theorem \ref{theorem-existence}, we shall combine the principle of symmetric criticality of Palais \cite{Palais} with a recent characterization of compactness of invariant Sobolev spaces \`a la Lions under the action of isometries, see Skrzypczak and Tintarev \cite{S-Tintarev}.
+However, in order to prove Theorem \ref{theorem-existence}, we shall combine the principle of symmetric criticality of Palais \cite{Palais} with a recent characterization of compactness of invariant Sobolev spaces \`a la Lions (see \cite{Lions}) under the action of isometries, see Skrzypczak and Tintarev \cite{S-Tintarev}.
 As far as we know, the only result for $V\equiv 1$ in $\mathbb R^n$ has been provided recently by do \'O, de Souza, de Medeiros and Severo \cite{doO-JDE-2014} via a Lions-type concentration-compactness argument.

 (ii) Theorem \ref{theorem-existence} is new even in the Euclidean case where one can choose certain subgroups $G$ of the special orthogonal group in $\mathbb R^n.$ Further examples will be provided in \S \ref{sect-4} on the $n-$dimensional hyperbolic space, and on the open convex cone of symmetric positive definite matrices endowed with a trace-type scalar product.